cloudify-examples/nodecellar-auto-scale-auto-heal-blueprint/README.md

 You will need a *Cloudify Manager* running in either AWS, Azure, or Openstack.

-We recommend using this [sample environment](https://github.com/cloudify-examples/cloudify-environment-setup).
-All examples are tested with an environment created by that blueprint.
-Also, installing that blueprint and following all of the configuration instructions will ensure you have all of the prerequisites, including plugins and secrets.
+If you have not already, set up the [example Cloudify environment](https://github.com/cloudify-examples/cloudify-environment-setup).
+Installing that blueprint and following all of the configuration instructions will ensure you have all of the prerequisites, including keys, plugins, and secrets.

 ### Step 1: Install the demo application